 Quest 3 Charging Dock | Image courtesy Meta

-Always the old reliable: the second option could be to get magnetic USB-C connector cables, which allow you to attach and detach special charging cables to your headset without having to wear out the charging port.
+Pro Tip: If you’re really on a budget (or want something convenient but easily portable): a great option is to get a magnetic USB-C connector cable, which allows you to attach and detach a special charging cable to your headset without having to wear out the charging port (similar to a MagSafe port that you see on MacBooks).
 Many on Amazon can even do fast charging, although getting one with data transfer is hit and miss.
-Even if you could, you wouldn’t want to use Meta Quest Link with a magnetic cable because of how easily it can detach.
+Even if you could, you wouldn’t want to use Meta Quest Link with a magnetic cable because of how easily it can detach (see our suggestions for Link cables further down).

 SEE ALSO